kingparra/hpfp/10_-_folds/chapter-text.rst

   foldr f z (x:xs)  = f x (foldr f z xs)
   --                    ^-- first argument

-The first argument, noted above, involves a pattern match that is strict by default—the f only applies to x if there is an x value and not just an empty list.
+30a) The first argument, noted above, involves a pattern match that is strict by default—the ``f`` only applies to ``x`` if there is an ``x`` value and not just an empty list.
-This means that foldr must force an initial cons cell in order to discriminate between the [] and the (x:xs) cases, so the first cons cell *cannot* be undefined.
+30b) This means that ``foldr`` must force an initial cons cell in order to discriminate between the ``[]`` and the ``(x:xs)`` cases, so the first cons cell *cannot* be undefined.

-Now, we're going to try something unusual to demonstrate that the first bit of the spine must be evaluated by ``foldr``.
+31a) Now, we're going to try something unusual to demonstrate that the first bit of the spine must be evaluated by ``foldr``.
-We have a somewhat silly, anonymous function that will ignore all of its arguments and return a value of ``9001``.
+31b) We have a somewhat silly, anonymous function that will ignore all of its arguments and return a value of ``9001``.
-We're using it with ``foldr``, because it will never force evaluation of any of its arguments, so we can have a bottom as a value or as part of the spine, and it will not force an evaluation:
+31c) We're using it with ``foldr``, because it will never force evaluation of any of its arguments, so we can have a bottom as a value or as part of the spine, and it will not force an evaluation:

 ..
 10.4.1, Figure 25, page 357
 ::